 - GOLDEN SMOKED HERRING: Premium, high-quality boneless canned smoked herring will satisfy you when you want a tasty and healthy snack, lunch or dinner

-- GOOD SOURCE OF PROTEIN: This 3.25 ounce can of Brunswick Golden Smoked Herring contains 18 grams of protein per serving (1 serving per can)
+- GOOD SOURCE OF PROTEIN: This 12 pack of 3.25 ounce can of Brunswick Golden Smoked Herring contains 18 grams of protein per serving (1 serving per can)

 - CONVENIENT PANTRY INGREDIENT: Enjoy a can of boneless smoked herring as a great-tasting, protein-packed seafood snack or as an addition to any pasta or seafood recipe